Recommended Thermostat Settings for Florida Weather

 There are a few things to consider when setting your thermostat before a long absence:

 - Decide whether you want to keep your home heated or cooled while you’re away: If you live in an area with extreme temperatures, it’s generally best to keep your home at a comfortable temperature, so it doesn’t get too hot or cold inside.

 - Consider how long you’ll be gone: If you’ll only be gone for a week or two, you probably don’t need to worry about setting your thermostat.
 However, if you’re planning to be gone for an extended period, you’ll want to make sure your home is comfortable when you return.

-- Determine the temperature you want your home to be when you return: Increase the temperature several degrees from what you had it at while you were gone if you’re returning during fall or winter.
+- Determine the temperature you want your home to be when you return: If you’re returning during fall or winter, increase the temperature several degrees from what you had it at while you were gone.
 Decrease the temperature if you’re returning during summer.